FEES AND POLICIES

 Full payment is due at the time of service.

-I use Headway for most of my billing.
+I use Headway for some of my billing.

 The Headway team will confirm your insurance eligibility and provide you with an estimate of your responsibility for payment.
 As my client, you’ll receive appointment confirmation emails and invoices from Headway, and their team may also reach out with policy updates.

-• I accept all major credit cards, debit cards, and HSA.
-I run payments prior to each session through my practice software SimplePractice.
+I accept all major credit cards, debit cards, and HSA.
+I run payments prior to each session through my private practice software, SimplePractice.

 Advanced notice is requested to reschedule or cancel appointments, allowing us to provide availability to other clients.
 There is no service charge for appointments rescheduled or canceled 48 hours or more in advance of the reserved appointment time.